iNiKKo/Cubyz-Server-Manager/README.md

 Prerequisites
 - Ngrock (Port Forwarding to 5000)
 - Python3
+- Domain Name preferebly Cloudflare based (should work with Public IP but NOT reccomended and no tutorial)

 1. **Port forward** TCP port **5000** and your game’s UDP port in your router
 2. **Download** the Python script from GitHub